pwtail/readme/README.md

 Balrog allows you to write async code that looks synchronous.
 Not only does it look that way, you also can use sync libraries like django/drf without them knowing much about that.
-Here is an example of such use.
+Here is an example of such use:

 ```python
 import requests